jscottsmith/react-scroll-parallax/README.md

 </Parallax>
 ```

-**NOTE:** `ParallaxController` caches the scroll state and positions of elements on the page for performance reasons.
+**NOTE:** The Parallax Controller caches the scroll state and positions of elements on the page for performance reasons.
 This means that if the page height changes (perhaps from images loading) after `<Parallax />` components are mounted it won't properly determine when the elements are in view.
-To correct this call the `update()` from the global `ParallaxController` once every thing has loaded and is ready.
+To correct this you can call the `update()` method from any child component of the `<ParallaxProvider />` via context once every thing has loaded and is ready.
+More details on how here: [Parallax Controller Context](#parallax-controller-context)

 ## Parallax Component Props